realA10001986/AmigaDSP3210/README.md

 Please note: The AA3000+ boards from Hese turned out to have one DSP related tracing bug.
 The signals "**RW**" and "**R_W**", despite their different name, are in fact one and the same, while Hese treated them as two separate signals.
 In fact, they need to be connected for the DSP to work.
 The easiest way for already assembled boards is to run a wire from U122 pin 5 to U124 pin 27.
 See https://github.com/realA10001986/Amiga/blob/main/RW-R_W.jpg - the pink spots mark the pins to be connected to each other.
 This is accomplished easily by making a wire noose around the ATF's pin and soldering it to this pin at the very top of the package, so it's above the socket spring when the chip is in its socket.

-For more information and documents on the DSP, see Wrangler's repo at https://github.com/Wrangler491/AA3000-DSP